Monthly Reports, Explained:

 - The total number of invoices that are marked as paid in Invoice2go, and the total value of those invoices that were paid.

-The table is organized to help you compare these totals to the previous month, and the calendar year to date.
+The table is organized to help you compare these totals to the previous months of your current tax year.

 The accuracy of the data in the table is dependent upon your usage of Invoice2go.
 This means the following: